Sanford, Florida: 2020 census

+2010 census

 As of the 2010 United States census, there were 53,570 people, 18,911 households, and 11,379 families residing in the city.

 Transportation and infrastructure

 Aviation

 The Orlando Sanford International Airport (SFB) provides some international and commuter airline service for central Florida.
 Approximately 2.9 million passengers used SFB in 2017.

 Bicycling

 The Sanford Riverwalk is a multi-use trail including 26 mi around Lake Monroe and a 3.4 mi connector to the Florida's Coast to Coast connector—linking the west and east coasts of central Florida.